 Best Design: Nespresso CitiZ Original Espresso Machine

-What We Like: Aesthetically pleasing, heats quickly, includes a milk frother
+What We Love: Aesthetically pleasing, heats quickly, includes a milk frother

-What We Don't Like: Has fewer features than others
+What We Don't Love: Has fewer customizable settings

 Espresso lovers who also value aesthetics will find an equally functional and beautiful Nespresso machine in the CitiZ.
 This lightweight and streamlined appliance takes style inspiration from retro espresso makers and mid-century modern design, resulting in a powerful little Nespresso.
 An integrated milk frother further simplifies the process and offers buyers plenty of beverage-making versatility.